autermann/scidb/examples/loadpipe/README.txt

         http://www.nyxdata.com/Data-Products/NYSE-Trades-EOD

+(You may need to hunt around a bit, search the site for "sample data" or "historical data samples".)

 The file format for this data is described by http://www.nyxdata.com/doc/76994 .
 Be sure to read the "Terms of Use" section of the nyxdata.com website for restrictions on the use and copying of the sample data.